-During the first nine months of 2023, utility plant expenditures totaled \$274.1 million for Company-funded and developer-funded projects.
-For 2023, the Company's capital program will be dependent in part on the timing and nature of regulatory approvals in connection with Cal Water's 2021 GRC filing.
+During the first nine months of 2023, ended March 31, 2024, utility plant expenditures totaled \$274.1 million \$109.8 million for Company-funded and developer-funded projects.
+For 2023, the Company's 2024, we estimate utility capital program will expenditures to be dependent in part on the timing and nature of regulatory approvals in connection with Cal Water's 2021 GRC filing.
 The Company proposed to the CPUC spending \$1.0 billion on water infrastructure investments in 2022-2024.
-Capital expenditures in California are evaluated in the context of the pending GRC and may change as the case moves forward.
+Capital expenditures in California are evaluated in the context of the pending GRC and may change as the case moves forward. \$365.0 million.

-As of September 30, 2023, construction work in progress was \$340.5 million.
+As of September 30, 2023 March 31, 2024, construction work in progress was \$340.5 million \$321.4 million.
 Construction work in progress includes projects that are under construction but not yet complete and placed in service.